sterlingbaldwin/acme_processflow/README.md

 # Installation<a name="installation"></a>

+If you don't have Anaconda installed, follow [this guide](https://docs.continuum.io/anaconda/install-linux).

 If you're on a machine behind a firewall that wont allow ssh connections to git, use
     wget https://github.com/sterlingbaldwin/acme_workflow/archive/master.zip